fnzhan/EMLight/README.md

 ## Training

 ### Newest Update (Jan-2022)
 The sigmoid in the output layers in DenseNet.py should be deleted.
 To avoid complex learning rate scheduling, I fix the learning rate to 0.0001 in the overfitting stage.
-The model is trained subsets of 100, 1000, 2500, ..., and full set gradually.
-If you find the prediction get stuck in some points, you can stop it and load the weights of previous subset to retrain it.
+The model is trained on subsets of 100, 1000, 2500, ... and the full set gradually.
+If you find the prediction get stuck in some points (may happen occasionally), you should stop it and load the weights trained previous subset to retrain it.

 Run the command